KeckObservatory/p-squared/docs/_build/html/_sources/troubleshooting.rst.txt

 G. **While in monthly view the times are wrong**

    The Monthly view events are too thin to see, so they have been expanded to the whole day.
-   Consequentially, the hovor over feature reflects this artificial time.
+   Consequentially, the hover over feature reflects this artificial time.
 Switch to week or day view to see the correct start and end datetime.

 Some text on the API ``inline text``.